London Institute for Healthcare Engineering logoLondon Institute for Healthcare Engineering logo

 Space at the London Institute for Healthcare Engineering for up to 3 team members per venture, part-time, for the duration of the programme.

-Stage 1 (6-month duration): Gearing up
+Stage 1 (6-month duration): Foundation

 1. Hands-on strategic milestone development

-2. Validation of the business case
+2. Validation of your business case

-Stage 2 (6-month duration): Venture Building for investment
+Stage 2 (6-month duration): Execution

-1. Deep investment readiness training
+1. Deep investment readiness training - beyond pitching

 2. Development of a regulatory plan with hands-on expert support